levon003/levon003.github.io/_posts/2024-09-29-database-resources.md

 excerpt: "A collection of links for learning about databases."
 ---

+This post collects a few resources related to databases and designing data-processing systems that I found myself sharing with others regularly.

 On structuring and processing data:
  - "Designing Data-Intensive Applications" by Martin Kleppmann: <https://www.oreilly.com/library/view/designing-data-intensive-applications/9781491903063/>
  - "Big Data: Principles and best practices of scalable realtime data systems" by Nathan Marz and James Warren: <https://www.manning.com/books/big-data>